microweber-templates/new-world/readme.md

-# Bamboo
+# New World

-Bamboo is a Microweber template website prepared for online stores.
+New World is the Default Microweber template website prepared for online stores.
 Fully responsive, clean and modern design.

 ## Features:

-* 20 Dinamic Layouts
+* 20 Dynamic Layouts
 * Sticky Menu
 * Galleries
 * Color Schemes